"""Utility functions for site analysis.

 [docs]

-"""Compute the site index mapping between two structures based on the closest corresponding site in
+"""Compute the site index mapping based on closest distances.

 Args: